JMS logo

 • June 1979

-Established the wholly-owned subsidiary Japan Medical Supply (S) Pte.
-Ltd. (currently JMS Singapore Pte.
+Established a wholly owned subsidiary Japan Medical Supply (Singapore) Pte.
+Ltd. (now JMS Singapore Pte.
 Ltd.) in Singapore.

 • 1980~